 Whether you pronounce it ‘meem’, ‘mehm’ or, god forbid, ‘me-me’, as social media has grown in importance in modern life, the ubiquitousness of memes has grown with it.
 So much so, it has even pervaded the stock market.
 Meme stocks have become a buzzword in certain investing circles over recent years and the accompanying hype has resulted in significant shifts in valuations.

-Just look at the power that Reddit and Twitter have had over the market in recent months.
+Just look at the power that Reddit and Twitter have had over the market this year.

 A meme stock isn’t as easily defined as a growth or value stock, so to give it a definitive categorization would be inappropriate.
 Nor would actually categorizing it alongside growth and value stocks.
 They won’t be found in textbooks anytime soon, but to overlook their impact could potentially be an expensive oversight.

 Some of the common characteristics meme stocks share are they’re usually overpriced and experience spikes of rapid growth in short spaces of time.
 Popular amongst millennials and Gen-Z, they are prone to high volatility with valuations based around potential rather than financials — or in GameStop’s case, not potential at all but simply taking advantage of the system.
 Usually, the sentiment around the stock is positioned around the future problem it solves, with talk of valuations very low down the list and usually only proposed by bears.
 FOMO is a big motivator to buy, while panic-selling at the slightest headwind is common, adding to the stock’s volatility.

 A peek at marijuana companies like Tilray’s and Canopy Growth’s long-term charts show a timeline of such stocks which are governed by hype rather than logic.

 How did they start?